 You can also choose kit that stops the car rolling back when performing hill-starts, and a system that maximises braking efficiency in an emergency situation and warns drivers behind you that you are slowing down rapidly.

 In some ways the Toyota Prius+ offers decent value for money – an economical, tax efficient seven-seater.

 Equipment levels are good, especially on the T-Spirit models, and you should get a fair bit of your money back when you sell it as residual values for hybrids remain rock steady.

 The Prius+ also comes with separate warranties for the batteries and the rest of the car, and as mentioned earlier, running costs should be incredibly low.

-However, you need to part with quite a lot of cash for the flagship Prius+ models, upwards of £33,000, so for some buyers it may be worth having a look at the less economical, but more user-friendly competition.
+However, you need to part with quite a lot of cash for the flagship Toyota Prius+ models, upwards of £33,000, so for some buyers it may be worth having a look at the less economical, but more user-friendly competition.